Bundles

 The item representing the bundle must be set as inventory managed (Type=Inventory).
 This is Business Central's requirement for an assembly bill of materials to be created.
 However, this is not further relevant to the use of the item, as the item will be converted to a text line when used in a sales document.

 Subsequently, the components for the bundle are stored via the Assembly BOM (call via Related / Bill of Materials / Assembly).
 The moment a Bundle item is used in a sales line and a quantity is entered, the related BOM is automatically unfolded.
 In this process, the line with the Bundle item is converted to a text line (field Grouping=Bundle), and the entries in the BOM become components.
 The system also takes into account settings from Sales & Receivables Setup.
-For more details on how assembly BOMs work, please see this part of the Microsoft documentation.

 Creating a custom bundle